-in 2014.
-The top of Fig. 4 shows that a voter in an area with no lines had a 55.0% (SE: 0.081%) chance of participating in-person in 2014, while somebody in an area with hour-long lines had a 53.9% (SE: 0.31%) chance of participating.
+To better understand the magnitude of the effects from the in-person model, I calculated predicted probabilities of voting in-person or by mail in 2014.
+The top of Figure 4 shows that a voter in an area with no lines had a 55.0% (SE: 0.081%) chance of participating in-person in 2014, while somebody in an area with hour-long lines had a 53.9% (SE: 0.31%) chance of participating.
 The bottom panel of the figure indicates that those same voters were more likely to vote by mail instead.
-The magnitude of the effect here is more modest; there was a 0.2 percentage point increase in absentee voting probability (SE: 0.044 pp) for those experiencing lines of 1 hour compared to those experiencing no line.
-Combined together, the net impact of a large decrease in in-person voting and a small increase in voting by mail is a negative overall turnout effect, reported in Figs. 1 and 3.
+The magnitude of the effect here is more modest; there was a 0.2 percentage point increase in absentee voting probability (SE: 0.044 pp) for those experiencing lines of one hour compared to those experiencing no line.
+Combined together, the net impact of a large decrease in in-person voting and a small increase in voting by mail is a negative overall turnout effect, reported in Figures 1 and 3.

-4. Precinct-level analyses
+4. Precinct level analyses